7i6ht/math2visual/frontend/README.md

 ### Basic Workflow

+1. **Choose your mode**
+   - **Teacher mode (visual generation):** Generates formal/intuitive SVGs from MWPs or DSL.
+Entry via the main math problem form or regenerate/DSL forms; backed by `POST /api/generate` and SVG dataset endpoints.
+   - **Student mode (AI tutor):** Conversational tutor that guides a learner, streams responses, and can render scoped visuals.
+Entry via `ChatView`/`TutorSessionStarter`; backed by `POST /api/tutor/start`, `POST /api/tutor/message`, and `GET /api/tutor/message/stream`.

+2. **Teacher mode: Visual generation**
-1. **Enter Math Word Problem**: Type or paste a math word problem into the main text area
+   - Enter a Math Word Problem in the main text area.
-2. **Add Formula (Optional)**: Enter the associated mathematical formula in the second input field
-3. **Generate Visualization**: Click the "Generate Visualization" button
-4. **Wait for Processing**: Watch the animated loading indicator while the backend processes your request
-5. **Review Results**: View both formal and intuitive visualizations once generated
-6. **Interactive Editing**:
+   - Optionally add a formula or DSL; click **Generate**.
+   - Wait for processing, then review formal and intuitive SVGs.
-   - Edit the generated Visual Language (VL) using the Monaco Editor with syntax highlighting
+   - Adjust entities/quantities/names via popups, and search/upload missing SVGs (or AI-generate them).
+Edit the Visual Language in the Monaco Editor.
-   - Modify entity names and quantities using interactive popups
-   - Search and upload missing SVG entities
-7. **Download**: Export visualizations in your preferred format (SVG, PNG, PDF)
+   - Download results as SVG, PNG, or PDF.

+3. **Student mode: AI tutor**
+   - Start a tutor session from the tutor entry point with your MWP.
+   - Chat with the tutor; replies are streamed stream.
+   - When the tutor shows a scoped visual, it is rendered from the initially generated DSL fragment.
+   - Continue the conversation until you found out the result.

 ### Error Handling

 The application handles various error scenarios:
-- **Network errors**: Connection issues with the backend
-- **Generation errors**: Problems during visualization creation
+- **Network/proxy issues**: Backend unreachable or offline (toast surfaced).
+- **Generation/parse errors**: Formal/intuitive generation or DSL parsing problems are shown in the results tabs (teacher mode).
-- **Missing SVG entities**: Upload interface for required SVG files
+- **Missing SVG entities**: Upload/AI-generate flow is offered when icons are absent.
+- **Tutor session errors**: Missing session or streaming failures surface toasts in student mode; empty messages are ignored.
+- **SVG validation**: Upload/AI-generated SVG failures return validation details and are surfaced via toast.

 ### Advanced Features

-- **Request Cancellation**: Abort ongoing generation requests
+- **Request Cancellation**: Abort ongoing generation requests.
-- **Visual Language Editing**: Modify and regenerate from custom VL using Monaco Editor
+- **Visual Language Editing**: Modify and regenerate from custom VL using Monaco Editor.
-- **Interactive SVG Management**: Search, upload, and AI-generate SVG icons
+- **Interactive SVG Management**: Search, upload, and AI-generate SVG icons.
-- **AI-Powered SVG Generation**: Generate custom SVG icons using Google Gemini
+- **AI-Powered SVG Generation**: Generate custom SVG icons using Google Gemini.
+- **Tutor mode streaming**: Chat replies stream and can trigger scoped visual renders from DSL fragments.
-- **Popup-based Interactions**: Entity quantity editing and name modification
+- **Popup-based Interactions**: Entity quantity, name, and SVG adjustments via dialogs.
+- **Language switching**: UI and backend error messages localized (en/de).
-- **Multiple Download Formats**: Export in SVG, PNG, or PDF
+- **Multiple Download Formats**: Export in SVG, PNG, or PDF.

 ## 🔧 Configuration